 All students must be potty trained.
 Occasional accidents are expected and acceptable; however, excessive accidents will be brought to the attention of the parents and school administration.

-B. Kindergarten Placement
+Kindergarten Placement

-The initial entry level for all students entering Catholic schools in Rapides Parish is the Kindergarten level.
+The initial entry level for all students entering Catholic schools in the Diocese of Alexandria is the Kindergarten level.
 Students must be at least five (5) years of age by September 30th of the current academic year.
 Exceptions to entry placement in Kindergarten are as follows:

 Those students who are already enrolled in the first grade in a certified school will be placed in first grade.

-Those students who are at least six years of age prior to January of the year pending, who attend private Kindergarten, and who meet the Rapides Parish Catholic Schools promotion requirements for kindergarten will be placed in first grade.
+Those students who are at least six years of age prior to January of the year pending, who attend private Kindergarten, and who meet the Diocese of Alexandria Catholic Schools promotion requirements for kindergarten will be placed in first grade.

-Those students who are at least six years of age prior to January of the year ending and have not attended Kindergarten but meet the Rapides Parish Catholic Schools promotion requirements for Kindergarten or who have other exceptionalities will be placed in first grade..
+Those students who are at least six years of age prior to January of the year ending and have not attended Kindergarten but meet the Diocese of Alexandria Catholic Schools promotion requirements for Kindergarten or who have other exceptionalities will be placed in first grade.

-REGISTRATION
+Registration

 Registration of all students for the fall term begins at the end of January each year.
 New students for the current year are welcomed throughout the year, space permitting.

 The following documents are required of all students before registration is complete: